layerzzzio/lhava-api-etl/readme.md

 Here is my take on the assignment aiming to fetch data from the Solana blockchain.
 You will find most of the code in the main.py, the blockchain module and utils.py.

 ## tldr: How to execute the code & see the results
-To run the ETL (it is also explained in the [collaboration.md](collaboration.md)) just type at the root of the project from a MacOS or Linux terminal:
+To run the ETL (it is also explained in the [collaboration.md](collaboration.md)) just type the following command, at the root of the project, from a MacOS or Linux terminal:
 ```
 python main.py blockchain Solana <MINT_KEY>
 ```